I pioneered the first night-ops Astronaut Training Class at NASA's MRMDF

 Bonfire Teambuilding at Playa del Rey near LA in California

 Coming full circle because it made sense at the time, I relocated back to where I started my career close to the Johnson Space Center in Houston.
 As the Product Development Group Manager at Jacobs for the NASA JETS contract, I was responsible for the output of 270+ aerospace employees.
-I lead a team of 5 section managers for work consisting of life support systems, power and propulsion, display and control, telemetry and communication, fluid systems, and robotics for a combined annual contract value of $60M+.
+I led a team of 5 section managers for work consisting of life support systems, power and propulsion, display and control, telemetry and communication, fluid systems, and robotics for a combined annual contract value of $60M+.
 I was hired among other reasons to implement organizational change management, to change the culture from a reactive to a proactive management of said projects.
 I also chaired periodic project health status reviews.
 The video above shows my JETS team's contribution to NASA's Launch Abort System that was tested in July of 2019.
 We provided the flight instrumentation, avionics, power systems, GN&C, Electronic Data Recorders, as well as end to end systems engineering and integration for the Crew Module and the Separator Ring.

-Copyright © 2023 Kristian Mueller - All Rights Reserved.
+Copyright © 2024 Kristian Mueller - All Rights Reserved.

 Powered by GoDaddy Website Builder